How to Toggle ‘Remember My Preferences’ in Windows Backup

 Step 1: Open the Settings App

 Click the Start menu and select Settings.
-Or use the keyboard shortcut (Windows key + I) to open the Settings app.
+You can also press Windows key + I on your keyboard to open the Settings app.

 Step 2: Go to Accounts

-When the Settings app opens, click the Accounts button on the left side.
+In the Settings menu, click the Accounts tab on the left sidebar.

 Step 3: Select Windows Backup